frame-script/FrameScript/docs/docs/index.md

 sidebar_position: 1
 ---

-FrameScript is a code-first motion graphics toolkit built on React, Electron, and Rust.
+FrameScript is a code-first motion graphics and video editing toolkit built with React and CSS.
 You author scenes as React components, preview them in Studio, and render video through headless Chromium.

 ## Quick start